FAQs

 • Where do researchers go to get the study data?

-• We deposit your de-identified survey responses with the UK Data Service, based at the University of Essex, and the UK Longitudinal Linkage Collaboration, based at the University of Bristol.
+• We deposit your de-identified survey responses with the UK Data Service, based at the University of Essex, and the UK Longitudinal Linkage Collaboration, based at the University of Bristol (with data securely hosted by Swansea University).
 Making the study data available through these central data stores makes it easier for scientists from different sectors, working in a wide variety of fields, to access and use the information in their research.

 Researchers based within University College London (UCL), where the study is run from, may be given access to the data via the highly secure UCL Data Safe Haven (DSH).